Proper Tire Care

 Frequent tire rotations and tire inspections can help to identify an alignment or steering problem before too much damage occurs to the tire.

-This service is complimentary for the life of the tires when you purchase our Tire Maintenance and Protection Plan (TMPP).
+This service is FREE for the life of the tire(s) when you purchase and install your tire(s) at Sullivan Tire and Auto Service

-Checking your tread depth is one of the easiest ways to see if you need new tires.
-A tread depth gauge is an inexpensive and effective tool for measuring the amount of tread left on your tires.
+Checking you tread depth is one of the easiest ways to see if you need new tires for your vehicle.
+A tread depth gauge is an inexpensive and effective tool for measuring the amount of tread left on your tires but if you don't have a gauge, grab a penny and take the penny test!
+It's important to make sure you have enough tread on your tires.
 Hydroplaning can occur, even at low speeds, if the tread is not deep enough to channel the water from under your tires.
-Stop by any Sullivan Tire and we'll be glad to take these measurements for you!
+Stop by any Sullivan Tire and Auto Service location and we'll be glad to take these measurements for you!

-- Tread depth measurement is taken by a number out of 32nds of an inch, and should be taken from the tread grooves at three different areas of the tread (inner, center, and outside).
+- Tread depth is measurement is taken by a number our of 32nds of an inch, and should be taken from the tread grooves at three different areas of the tread; inner, center, and outer.

-- Tread below 2/32" depth, the Department of Transportation (DOT) considers the tire as having reached the end of its useful life and should be replaced.
+- The U.S. Tire Manufacturers Association (USTMA) considers tire tread depth below 3/32" as having reached the end of its useful life and should be replaced.

 New Tire Tread